RyanRFrechette/post-install-config/README.md

 <img src="https://i.imgur.com/SL7AKHF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the general inquiry ticket, the agent provides information about the hardware refresh, assigns the ticket to themselves, and marks it as resolved.
-The agent then logs out and logs in as another agent, who reviews the personal computer issues ticket and updates it with an internal note describing the resolution.
-The agent logs in as an admin to modify access settings for department members.
+To resolve the business critical outage ticket, I coordinated with the System Admin team, updated the ticket with the steps taken to address the issue, and marked it as resolved.
+For the personal computer issues ticket, I assigned it to another agent, who then took the necessary steps to resolve the problem.
 </p>
 <br />